💡 Before you begin, make sure that you have at least two Salesforce orgs connected to Blue Canvas.

 Blue Canvas and Git are good at detecting these changes and blocking you from overwriting the target org's changes without a manual review.
 If Blue Canvas detects a merge conflict, it will display it in a UI.

 To resolve the merge conflict simple select if you want to keep the changes in the target or the source org and click Mark as resolved.
+Read our dedicated blog to learn more about solving merge requests with Blue Canvas.

 If your validation fails, you will see a log which clearly states which components are causing trouble in the deploy.
 You can use this to debug or cherrypick to ignore the files which are causing issues.